-He said: “When I first read the email stating that I had won the award, I was quite taken aback.
+“When I first read the email stating that I had won the award, I was quite taken aback.
 I certainly wasn’t expecting to be chosen above many of the other personal trainers out there making a difference on a daily basis.

 “To say I was chuffed would be an understatement and I feel quite proud to have been recognised for what I do.
 I don’t do what I do for praise or recognition, but it is always nice to be appreciated for my work.

 “Clients are always appreciative of my efforts, but this award means a lot to me, particularly as I was chosen above many of my compatriots as an inspiration to others.”